 As the only fan company that can offer this technology across its entire range at this time, we wanted those considering our premium line of EC fans to understand the ins-and-outs of the technology to help them make the best decision about their purchase.

 Motor Technologies Available at Airius

-In addition to the EC motor, Airius offers shaded pole (SP) motors and permanent-split capacitor (PSC) motors, as well as specialized EC motors for wireless fan control.
+In addition to the EC motor, Airius offers shaded pole (SP) motors and permanent-split capacitor (PSC) motors.
 SP and PSC motors have been around for over a century, and while these technologies are old, they are extremely reliable.
 With the advent of EC motor technology, customers now have an option for a more efficient, quieter-running system that excels when run at speeds less than 100%.